PlayGotm/docs/src/docs/content/game-saves.md

 # Game Saves
-Using [GotmContent](https://gotm.io/docs/content) we can easily create Game Saves for players, which is useful as players probably would not like to lose their data
+Using [GotmContent](https://gotm.io/docs/content) we can easily create Game Saves for players, which is useful as players probably would not like to lose their data.

 ## Save a game